Felt amazing to delete my professional bio from this page. Instead, here’s what you get.

 First of all, Midori really does mean green in Japanese.
 I swear!
 You know you can’t make that kind of stuff up!
-Someone once said it was divine intervention that I would have green eyes, a name that means green and a total professional commitment to sustainability in the meetings industry.
+Someone once said it was divine intervention that I would have green eyes, a name that means green and a commitment to sustainability.
 I like that idea.

-Second, I am a wife and a mom.
+Second, I am a mom.
 I don’t talk about my kids often because they are sacred to me and I feel like if I blab about them like other parents then I’m diluting their energy somehow.
 Kind of like the tribes who believe that if you take a picture it’s stealing your soul and trapping it in the camera.
 Hard to explain, but they were one of the biggest surprises to a girl who was never going to get married, never going to have kids.
-Until I met Mike.
-He changed everything I thought I believed in, then the kids flipped that one more time.
-Nuff said.

 Third, I like to have fun.
 I mean, a LOT of fun.
 Snowboarding, surfing (body and board), golfing, racing, motorcycles, horseback riding, wakeboarding, hiking, traveling, dining, soccer, computer games, reading, talking, listening, speaking, daydreaming, drinking beer (is that appropriate to say?).
 I’m always, always doing something.
 And, I am happy.
 Not like idiotic grin happy, but deeply, fundamentally happy.
 Purely by choice, not by circumstance.